-On July 29, 2020, a New York federal court blocked the U.S. government from enforcing the new "public charge" rules.
-These rules, implemented in February 2020, made it easier for the government to deny people visas and green cards because they think a person might become reliant on public benefits in the U.S., and were designed to discourage immigrants and temporary residents from using certain public assistance programs.
+On July 29, 2020, a New York federal court issued an injunction that blocked the U.S. government from enforcing the new "public charge" rules during the COVID-19 national health emergency nationwide.
+The new public charge rules, implemented in February 2020, made it easier for the government to deny people visas and green cards on the grounds that they might become reliant on public benefits in the U.S. These rules were designed to discourage immigrants and temporary residents from using certain public assistance programs.
+So the July 29th injunction was good news.